 Progress surveys are campus-wide initiatives that allow for the quick collection of faculty feedback about student performance.
 Progress survey reporting items inform students and their advisor about academic concerns at specific times of the semester.

 Faculty will receive instructions when the survey opens, and receive a reminder email prior to the due date if their progress surveys have not been completed.
-Each progress survey email will include thorough instructions and links to videos.

 Enrollment Census/Early Alert Progress Survey

 We have combined our Enrollment Census survey and our Early Alert survey to provide a one-stop-shop for faculty to be able to report for census, as well as provide feedback to students and their support team early on in the semester.
 This allows students room to grow, and get connected with appropriate resources on campus to ensure their success in the course throughout the rest of the semester.
+This typically takes place within the first 3-4 weeks of the semester.

 If you have a role on campus in which you will "manage" various tracking items, download this Managing Tracking Items guide.